melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 ## Active assay: RNA (14053 features, 0 variable features)
 ##  2 layers present: counts, data
 ```

+Next we need to split our count matrices based on conditions.
+This step stores stimulated versus unstimulated expression information separately, creating a list of RNA assays grouped by the "stim" condition.
+Note: this is important for downstream integration steps in Seurat v5.

 ```r
 ifnb.filtered[["RNA"]] <- split(ifnb.filtered[["RNA"]], f = ifnb.filtered$stim) # Lets split our count matrices based on conditions (stored within different layers) -> needed for integration steps in Seurat v5
 ```